Medical expert of the article

 Treatment of methemoglobinemia

-With M-hemoglobinopathies, treatment is usually not required.
-When fermentopathy in newborns and infants, ascorbic acid is prescribed 0.1-0.15 x 3 times a day inwards or riboflavin at 0.01 x 2-3 times per day orally.
-It is possible to administer methylene blue (the drug "Chromosmon") at a dose of 1 mg / kg intravenously.
-The Mt Hb level is normalized after 1 hour, but after 2-3 hours it rises again, so the drug is given in the same dose 3 times a day.
+In M-hemoglobinopathies, treatment is usually not required.
+In case of enzymopathy in newborns and infants, ascorbic acid is prescribed at 0.1-0.15 x 3 times a day orally or riboflavin at 0.01 x 2-3 times a day orally.
+It is possible to administer methylene blue (the drug "Chromosmon") at a dose of 1 mg/kg intravenously.
+The Mt Hb level normalizes after 1 hour, but increases again after 2-3 hours, so the drug is given in the same dose 3 times a day.
 After the first months of life, treatment is usually not required.

 Drugs